 When in Doubt, Always Remember that Less Stress is Best!

-Diversity in the tank is interesting and important, no doubt.
+Diversity in having different goldfish tank mates is interesting and important, no doubt.

 But so is the happiness of your goldfish – and your sanity.

 Many times it’s just a bad idea to add more fish into the tank PERIOD because there just isn’t enough room to support the tank’s inhabitants.